Development manual

 Obliqua.solid1d.get_B_product! — Method

-get_B_product!(Brod, r, ρ, g, μ, K, n)Compute the product of the 6x6 B matrices within a primary layer.
+get_B_product!(Brod, ω, r, ρ, g, μ, K, n)Compute the product of the 6x6 B matrices within a primary layer.
 This is used to propgate the y solution across one single-phase (solid) primary layer.
 Bprod is denoted by D in Eq.
 S5.14 in Hay et al., (2025).

 Arguments

-Bprod2::Array{precc,4}: 6x6x(nr-1)x(nlayers-1) array to store the B products across each secondary layer within each primary layer.r::Array{prec,2}: 2D array of layer boundaries.ρ::Array{prec,1}: 1D array of layer densities.g::Array{prec,2}: 2D array of gravity values at the layer boundaries.μ::Array{prec,1}: 1D array of layer shear moduli.K::Array{prec,1}: 1D array of layer bulk moduli.n::Int: Tidal degree.
+Bprod2::Array{precc: 6x6x(nr-1)x(nlayers-1) array to store the B products across each secondary layer within each primary layer.ω::prec: Forcing frequency.r::SubArray{prec,2}: 2D array of layer boundaries.ρ::prec: 1D array of layer densities.g::SubArray{prec,2}: 2D array of gravity values at the layer boundaries.μ::precc: 1D array of layer shear moduli.K::prec: 1D array of layer bulk moduli.n::Int: Tidal degree.

 Arguments